When you completed your FAFSA, you probably received a message that said "Congratulations,

 The preferred method of providing tax documentation for students and parents that

-filed 2022 federal income tax returns is using the IRS Direct Data Exchange on the
+filed federal income tax returns is using the IRS Direct Data Exchange in the FAFSA;

-Tax filers that are unable to complete IRS Data Retrieval or IRS Direct Data Exchange
+Tax filers that are unable to complete IRS Direct Data Exchange (due to conflicting

-may submit signed copies of their 2022 federal 1040 tax returns.
+marital and tax filing status) may submit signed copies of their federal 1040 tax returns.

 W2 forms for student and for custodial parent(s);